kprince99/the_spark_bank/README.md

 # the_spark_bank

+#-------------Created by Prince Kumar.--------#
-This is a simple banking site where you can do transaction, view users, validate them.
+This is a simple banking site where you can perform transaction between two persons, view users, validate  them.